 We’re not ready and we need practice, refinement, and time to understand both ourselves and the world of freelancing we’re stepping into.

 So how does Upwork facilitate all that?
-Just like this…
+It does it like this…

-It presents you with a microcosm of freelancing.
+It tosses you into a microcosm of freelancing.

 Upwork and other bidding sites filter for one thing really well, and that’s proactive clients.